Marcin-L-Szczepanski/WebChallenge5/README.md

 Parameters:
 - $list - list to which a new value will be appended
 - $val - value that will be appended to the list
 - $separator - the list separator to use.
-If this is 'comma' or 'space', that separator will be used.
-Unless the '$separator' argument is passed, if the list had only one item, the resulting list will be space-separated.
+If this is `comma` or `space`, that separator will be used.
+Unless the `$separator` argument is passed, if the list had only one item, the resulting list will be space-separated.

 Example:
 ```CSS